-The City of Takoma Park has initiated a comprehensive effort to update, inventory, and improve all bus stops in the City in order to encourage bus ridership and use of public transportation.
-The presence of amenities at bus stops make public transit more appealing and can in turn increase ridership.
-This project aims to make bus stops in Takoma Park accessible, safe, comfortable, and informative.
+The City of Takoma Park initiated a comprehensive effort to update, inventory, and improve all bus stops in the City in order to encourage bus ridership and use of public transportation.
+Bus stop amenities make public transit more appealing and can, in turn, increase ridership.
+The aim is to make bus stops in Takoma Park accessible, safe, comfortable, and informative.

 This effort supports the Council’s goals of sustainability, racial equity, and a livable community for all.
 Bus stops with the highest ridership will be prioritized and additional stops will then be evaluated for further improvements.
 In January 2020, the City Council passed a resolution in support of this work, prioritizing the installation of bus shelters at stops which met selected ridership, racial equity, climate impact, cost, and safety criteria.

 In May 2019, the City was awarded a MWCOG Technical Assistance Grant for a bus stop accessibility inventory.
-The selected consultants, KFH Group, will inventory all bus stops in the City with a focus on ADA compliance, accessibility, and bike and pedestrian improvements to facilitate region-wide multi-modal transportation and connectivity.
-The project will conclude with a set of priorities and actionable recommendations for both stand alone and capital improvements.
+The selected consultants, KFH Group, inventoried all bus stops in the City with a focus on ADA compliance, accessibility, and bike and pedestrian improvements to facilitate region-wide multi-modal transportation and connectivity.
+The project concluded with a set of priorities and actionable recommendations for both stand alone and capital improvements.

-Staff has also inventoried all bus stops within the City for ridership numbers and presence of amenities.
+Staff then inventoried all bus stops within the City for ridership numbers and presence of amenities.
 An interactive map is available which displays all bus stops, ridership numbers, and the presence of amenities.

 Project Lead and Contact Info